-A great alternative to regular sports betting, a thriving industry with high user-engagement and a dedicated audience.
+A great alternative to regular sports betting, thriving industry with high user engagement and a dedicated audience.
 Another reason for its booming success is the hype around e-sports streamers and influencers which only helps affiliate marketers to tap into consumer demand.

 Streaming platforms like Youtube, Twitch, Facebook Gaming, or Mixer are a go-to place for teenagers, young adults as well as people aged 30-35 looking for online entertainment.
 For many of them, gaming and/or following pro-gamers has always been a routine.
 And the virus lockdown has only strengthened the streaming hype as well as the platforms’ and streamers’ position in the modern world.